altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

             "license": "Creative Commons",
             "locale": "en_US",
             "title": "",
-            "~doc": "List of uuids of content nodes that is recommened to take prior this one", "preRecommendations": [],
+            "@doc": "List of uuids of content nodes that is recommened to take prior this one", "preRecommendations": [],
             "isAssessment": true
         },

         "body": {
-            "~doc": "There is no foreign key for child nodes.", "~doc": "Child nodes are obtained through the parent FK from the children", "items": [
+            "@doc": "There is no foreign key for child nodes.", "@doc": "Child nodes are obtained through the parent FK from the children", "items": [
                 {
-                    "~doc": "The type is actually dictated by this object's kind property.
+                    "@doc": "The type is actually dictated by this object's kind property.
 If it is an Assignment, then the type must be Content, otherwise it is a ContentNode", "type": "Item|ItemGen",
                     "item": "<oid>",
                     "itemUuid": "<contentitem-uuid>",
-                    "~doc": "Difficulty of the item in respect to the other items within this node" "difficulty": "[0..1]",
+                    "@doc": "Difficulty of the item in respect to the other items within this node" "difficulty": "[0..1]",

-                    "~doc": "For item of type ContentGen, instead of uuid:", "gen": {
+                    "@doc": "For item of type ContentGen, instead of uuid:", "gen": {
                         "templateContentItem": "<uuid>",
                         "generator": {